 Dad flew with Alitalia Airlines and I have just recently found a photo of Mum and her family outside waiting to say goodbye to Dad who was already on the plane.
 Luckily in 1973 at Tullamarine there was an outside area that you could wave goodbye to your loved one and they could see you from the platform.
 Sadly, they took the outside viewing platform away so these days you can wave all you like, but they can't see you.
 I'm not sure why they took it away as it felt more special knowing that your loved ones were still there until you took off safely.

-He rang Mum once he had settled back in his hometown and he was surprised when she told him that his postcard had arrived the day after he had departed.
-While in Italy, Dad also attended his nephew Frank's Wedding.
+He rang Mum once he had settled back in his hometown and he was surprised when she had told him that his postcard had arrived the day after he had departed.
+While in Italy, Dad had also attended his nephew Frank's Wedding.

 As much as Dad was happy to be with all his loved ones again, he was also missing us back home in Australia.
 Mum had written back to Dad within days of him leaving and Nonna would tell Mum in years to come, that when Dad received her first letter, he was emotional and teary.
 This is when my Nonna realised that he was truly happy with the new life that he had made for himself.